Ex-Little Rock mayor, current LRSD official team up on campaign to extend city property tax

-Former Little Rock mayor Jim Dailey will co-chair a campaign committee in support of the Aug.
-9 Little Rock referendum on extending the city's 3.0-mill capital-improvement levy, according to a news release issued Thursday.
+Former Little Rock Mayor Jim Dailey will co-chair a campaign committee in support of the Aug.
+9 Little Rock referendum on extending the city's 3-mill capital-improvement levy, according to a news release issued Thursday.

 The other co-chair will be Danyell Crutchfield Cummings, the director of assessment and accountability for the Little Rock School District.